Rick Mercer: Other film and television work

 Mercer has hosted It Seems Like Yesterday, which examines pop-culture from the 1950s to the 1980s.
-He has appeared in a few films, including Secret Nation, Understanding Bliss and Bon Cop, Bad Cop.
+He has appeared in a few films, including Secret Nation, Understanding Bliss, How to Be Deadly and Bon Cop, Bad Cop.

+In late 2014, he guest starred in the second to last episode of the Republic of Doyle television series.

-In 2022, he is slated to host Comedy Night with Rick Mercer, a CBC Television series showcasing stand-up comedy performances by emerging Canadian comedians.
+In 2022, he launched Comedy Night with Rick Mercer, a CBC Television series showcasing stand-up comedy performances by emerging Canadian comedians.

 Books

 A book by Mercer, Rick Mercer Report: The Book, based on his television program, was published on September 25, 2007, by Doubleday Canada.
 This was Mercer's first book since Streeters of 1998, and contained a collection of Mercer's rants from the first four seasons of Rick Mercer Report, together with moments from interviews for the program and other writings by Mercer.
 On CBC Radio's Sounds Like Canada on September 21, Shelagh Rogers said of the book that "it's the most fun I've had in bed in a long time."
 The book entered the Globe and Mail books chart on October 6 at number three.
 It was number one in the Globe bestseller list in the week before Christmas 2007, and reprinted eight times.

-An expanded and updated paperback version of Rick Mercer Report: The Book, called Rick Mercer Report: The Paperback Book, was published by Anchor Canada on September 16, 2008 and immediately entered the top ten of the Globe and Mail bestseller list.
+An expanded and updated paperback version of Rick Mercer Report: The Book, called Rick Mercer Report: The Paperback Book, was published by Anchor Canada on September 16, 2008, and immediately entered the top ten of the Globe and Mail bestseller list.
 It has been reprinted several times.

 Mercer's next book, A Nation Worth Ranting About, was published by Doubleday Canada on September 18, 2012.
 It was also a bestseller.

 Rick Mercer Final Report was published by Doubleday Canada in 2018.

 Talking to Canadians: A Memoir was published by Doubleday Canada on November 2, 2021.

+The Road Years: A Memoir Continued was published by Doubleday Canada on October 31, 2023.